Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 Avoid triggers

 Alcohol, spicy foods, and caffeine can make hot flashes worse.
-Try to limit or avoid these as much as possible.
+Try to limit or avoid them as much as possible.

 Use relaxation techniques